Running: Propulsion phase

-Most recent research, particularly regarding the footstrike debate, has focused solely on the absorption phases for injury identification and prevention.
-The propulsion phase of running involves the movement beginning at midstance until toe off.
-From a full stride length model however, components of the terminal swing and footstrike can aid in propulsion.
+Research, especially in the footstrike debate, has primarily focused on identifying and preventing injuries during the absorption phases of running.
+The propulsion phase, which occurs from midstance to toe-off, is crucial for understanding how the body moves forward.

+In a full stride length model, elements of both the terminal swing and footstrike contribute to propulsion.

-Set up for propulsion begins at the end of the terminal swing as the hip joint flexes, creating the maximal range of motion for the hip extensors to accelerate through and produce force.
-As the hip extensors change from reciporatory inhibitors to primary muscle movers, the lower extremity is brought back toward the ground, although aided greatly by the stretch reflex and gravity.
-Footstrike and absorption phases occur next with two types of outcomes.
-This phase can be only a continuation of momentum from the stretch reflex reaction to hip flexion, gravity, and light hip extension with a heel strike, which does little to provide force absorption through the ankle joint.
-With a mid/forefoot strike, loading of the gastro-soleus complex from shock absorption will serve to aid in plantar flexion from midstance to toe-off.
+The setup for propulsion begins at the end of the terminal swing when the hip joint flexes, allowing the hip extensors to generate force as they accelerate through the maximal range of motion.

+As the hip extensors transition from inhibitory to primary muscle movers, the lower extremity moves back towards the ground, aided by the stretch reflex and gravity.
+The footstrike and absorption phases follow, leading to two possible outcomes.

+With a heel strike, this phase may be just a continuation of momentum from the stretch reflex, gravity, and light hip extension, offering little force absorption through the ankle joint.
+On the other hand, a mid/forefoot strike helps in shock absorption, supporting plantar flexion from midstance to toe-off.

-As the lower extremity enters the midstance, actual propulsion begins.
-The hip extensors continue contracting with help from the acceleration of gravity and the stretch reflex left over from maximal hip flexion during the terminal swing phase.
-Hip extension pulls the ground underneath the body, pulling the runner forward.
-During midstance, the knee should be in some degree of knee flexion due to elastic loading from the absorption and footstrike phases to preserve forward momentum.
-The ankle joint is in dorsiflexion at this point underneath the body, either elastically loaded from a mid/forefoot strike or preparing for stand-alone concentric plantar flexion.
+The actual propulsion begins when the lower extremity enters midstance.
+The hip extensors continue contracting, assisted by gravity and the stretch reflex from maximal hip flexion during the terminal swing.
+Hip extension pulls the ground underneath the body, propelling the runner forward.

+During midstance, the knee should be slightly flexed due to elastic loading from the absorption and footstrike phases, preserving forward momentum.
+The ankle joint is in dorsiflexion at this point, either elastically loaded from a mid/forefoot strike or preparing for stand-alone concentric plantar flexion.

-All three joints perform the final propulsive movements during toe-off.
-The plantar flexors plantar flex, pushing off from the ground and returning from dorsiflexion in midstance.
-This can either occur by releasing the elastic load from an earlier mid/forefoot strike or concentrically contracting from a heel strike.
+The final propulsive movements during toe-off involve all three joints: ankle, knee, and hip.
+The plantar flexors push off from the ground, returning from dorsiflexion in midstance.
+This can occur either by releasing the elastic load from an earlier mid/forefoot strike or through concentric contraction from a heel strike.

 With a forefoot strike, the ankle and knee joints release their stored elastic energy from the footstrike/absorption phase.
-The quadriceps group/knee extensors go into full knee extension, pushing the body off of the ground.
-At the same time, the knee flexors and stretch reflex pull the knee back into flexion, adding to a pulling motion on the ground and beginning the initial swing phase.
-The hip extensors extend to the maximum, adding the forces pulling and pushing off of the ground.
-The hip extensors' movement and momentum also contribute to knee flexion and the beginning of the initial swing phase.
+The quadriceps group/knee extensors fully extend the knee, pushing the body off the ground.
+Simultaneously, the knee flexors and stretch reflex pull the knee back into flexion, initiating the initial swing phase.
+The hip extensors extend to the maximum, contributing to forces pulling and pushing off the ground, as well as initiating knee flexion and the initial swing phase.